Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 The weapon selection automatically switches to ordnance (ORD on the HUD) unless the pilot has selected another weapon.
 All other options are set by the RIO in the back seat.

-The available attack modes in the F-14B are set by the ATTK MODE selector in the pilot pit and are:
+The available attack modes in the F-14B are set by the ATTK MODE selector in the RIO pit and are:

 *   CMPTR TGT - Computer target, a semi-automatic computer guided mode similar to a CCRP mode in newer aircraft.
 *   CMPTR IP - Computer initial point, an extended CMPTR TGT mode using a known initial point (IP) as reference for store delivery.
 Mostly used in situations where the actual target is expected to be hard to locate visually and is located closely to an easily identifiable reference point/landmark.